 At times, the Company may receive equity securities such as warrants in conjunction with a loan funding.
 Upon the receipt of such securities, the Company allocates a value to the securities equal to their fair value on the date of issuance, which creates an original issue discount on the corresponding loan.
 This discount is accreted into interest income over the life of the loan using the effective interest method.
-The Company did not receive any warrants during the year ended December 31, 2020.
-The initial value of warrants obtained during the year ended December 31, 2019 totaled \$977,465.
+The Company did not receive any warrants during the years ended December 31, 2021 or December 31, 2020 and held no equity securities at December 31, 2021 or December 31, 2020.

 The Company accounts for equity securities in accordance with the guidance set forth in Financial Instruments (Topic 825).
-In accordance with the guidance, net unrealized losses totaling \$491,404 and \$3,286,189 have been recorded on the Company's securities and are recorded as a net change in unrealized loss on investment in equity securities in the accompanying consolidated statements of operations for the years ended December 31, 2020 and 2019, respectively.
+There were no equity securities outstanding during 2021.
+In accordance with the guidance, net unrealized losses totaling \$491,404 were recorded on the Company's securities and recorded as a net change in unrealized loss on investment in equity securities in the accompanying consolidated statements of operations during the year ended December 31, 2020.
 During 2020, the Company received cash proceeds on the sale of equity securities totaling \$798,530 and recorded a realized loss on the sale of these securities totaling \$178,935.
-During 2019, the Company received cash proceeds on the sale of equity securities totaling \$8,932,000 and recorded a realized gain on the sale of these securities totaling \$3,777,593.